juju/docs/src/en/charms-scaling.md

 The `remove-unit` command can be run to remove running units safely.
-The running services should automatically adjust to the change.
+The running applications should automatically adjust to the change.
 If the machine the removed unit was running on is not being used as a controller, or hosting other Juju managed containers, it will be destroyed automatically.

 !!!
 Note: If a machine has no running units, controllers or containers, and hasn't been removed automatically, it can be removed with the `remove-machine`